BolajiAyodeji/Blogposts/clluw3v8y000609lf083xg2uo.md

 ### Code samples:

 * You can find all my code, documentation, and other contributions to personal and external OSS projects on [GitHub](https://github.com/BolajiAyodeji).

+* [chat-with-siri](https://github.com/BolajiAyodeji/chat-with-siri) — A text-to-speech audio chatbot built using Nextjs, OpenAI, and ElevenLabs.
+I worked on the code, documentation, and supporting tutorial to show how developers can leverage generative AI models to provide LLMs audio chat solutions to consumers.

 * [commercelayer-sanity-template](https://github.com/commercelayer/commercelayer-sanity-template) — A multi-country ecommerce template built using Commerce Layer API, JavaScript, TypeScript, Nextjs, and Sanity Studio.
 In my previous role, I worked on the code and documentation to show the strengths of Commerce Layer's API when composed with a headless CMS for managing both commerce and content data in an ecommerce store.
 I worked on the first version of the project alongside a colleague (Ale!) and began maintaining the project afterwards to ensure it was up-to-date.
 My recent contributions were: